-A strange turning point in the history of Tanabata was surely the adoption of the western calendar by the Meiji Government after 1868.
+A strange turning point in the history of this festival was the adoption of the western calendar by the Meiji Government after 1868.
 The seventh month is August according to the lunar calendar, but is July in the new calendar.
 These days the 7th day of the 7th month is NOT the time when Vega and Altair meet.
 This occurs in August.
-And more to this, the beginning of July is still the rainy season and stars can rarely be seen at all!
+And more to this, the beginning of July is still the rainy season and stars can rarely be seen at all (only a 26% chance in early July compared with a 53%* chance in August in Tokyo)!
 Sounds ridiculous, but it is true.
 The festival is celebrated a month too early.

 The great Sendai Festival, however sticks with the correct timing, as do the festivals in Yamaguchi City and Oita.
 For major NEW CALENDAR events (I mean in July) head for the Shonan Hiratsuka Tanabata Festival in Kanagawa.